Ted Bastin: Work

-Bastin gave serious attention to paranormal phenomena, notably the psychokinesis of Uri Geller.
+Bastin gave serious attention to paranormal phenomena, notably the psychokinesis of Uri Geller. and psychic surgeon Zé Arigó.

 Bastin was also, with Margaret Masterman, Dorothy Emmet and R. B. Braithwaite a founding member of the Epiphany Philosophers in Cambridge, a society founded to pursue links between science and religion, and which was based on the journal Theoria to Theory.

 Bastin died in Wales in 2011.